Tokenized US equity infrastructure in 2026: the architecture map

 Six approaches in production.
 Three trade-offs that decide which fits your stack.
 Honest comparison of Alpaca, Dinari, Ondo, Backed, Superstate, and Flo.

-Honest comparison below.
-Flo's in the map too.
-We're a builder, not a neutral analyst, and we'll flag that wherever it matters.
+Honest disclosure first.
+Flo is in the map too.
+I'm a builder, not a neutral analyst, and I'll flag that wherever it matters.
 The architecture decisions speak for themselves.

-The first approach is broker-API tokenization, used by Alpaca direct.
+The first is broker-API tokenization, used by Alpaca direct.
 The fintech integrates Alpaca's Broker API.
 Alpaca custodies the underlying as a self-clearing FINRA-regulated broker-dealer.
 Tokenization sits inside Alpaca itself.
-Alpaca holds 94% market share of tokenized US stocks and ETFs and reports $480M in tokenized AUC.
-Strong because: single vendor, mature broker-dealer, self-clearing means no second-tier dependency.
-Exposed because: single-vendor concentration, Alpaca incentivized to capture more of the stack over time, no abstraction over Alpaca-specific quirks.
-The fintech inherits them.
+They self-report ~94% market share of tokenized US stocks and ETFs and ~$480M in tokenized AUC (Alpaca, December 2025).
+Strong because the broker-dealer is mature and self-clearing means no second-tier dependency.
+Exposed because the fintech inherits Alpaca-specific quirks with no abstraction layer, and Alpaca is incentivized to capture more of the stack over time.

 The second is the SEC-registered broker-dealer wrapper, used by Dinari.
-Dinari operates as an SEC-registered Transfer Agent and runs a FINRA-registered Broker Dealer subsidiary, CRD 329672.
-The user deposits stablecoin or USD.
-Dinari's BD routes the order to Alpaca, which custodies the underlying.
-Dinari mints the dShare on-chain backed 1:1. dShares retain shareholder rights including dividends and voting where permissible.
-Public claims: $800M+ transaction volume, 85+ countries, 24+ API partners, 150+ US stocks. $12.7M Series A from VanEck Ventures, Hack VC, F-Prime, Blockchange.
-Plus a recent Layer 1 chain on Avalanche and a Flow Traders partnership for 24/7 liquidity.
-Strong because: first SEC-registered BD in this category, full shareholder rights, strong regulatory positioning.
-Exposed because: still routes through Alpaca for clearing, so it inherits the same single-broker concentration.
-The Dinari Financial Network L1 adds chain-specific dependency.
+Dinari operates as an SEC-registered Transfer Agent and runs a FINRA-registered Broker Dealer subsidiary (CRD 329672).
+The user deposits stablecoin or USD, Dinari's BD routes the order to Alpaca, Alpaca custodies the underlying, Dinari mints the dShare on-chain backed 1:1. dShares retain shareholder rights including dividends and voting where permissible.
+Public footprint: 85+ countries and 150+ tokenized US equities live on dinari.com (200+ planned for the Flow Traders 24/7 launch). $12.7M Series A in May 2025, led by Hack VC and Blockchange Ventures, with VanEck Ventures, F-Prime, and the Avalanche Fund.
+Plus the Dinari Financial Network on Avalanche and a Flow Traders partnership for 24/7 liquidity.
+Strong because they're the first SEC-registered BD in the category and full shareholder rights are real.
+Exposed because they still route through Alpaca for clearing, so the same single-broker concentration shows up underneath.
 Public-equity-only.

 The third is DeFi-native wrapped certificates, Backed Finance's xStocks.
-EU-regulated, Swiss-jurisdiction.
-Tracker certificates that follow underlying US equity prices.
-The token represents a claim against Backed as the issuer.
-Underlying shares with EU custodians.
-Designed for permissionless DeFi composability.
-Trades on DEXes, can be used as collateral, no on-chain whitelist restrictions in the default form. ~$99M TVL.
-Strong because: DeFi-native composability is real, cross-exchange listing is broad, EU wrapper sidesteps US securities-law complexity for non-US users.
-Exposed because: tracker certificate model means no shareholder rights.
-Issuer-counterparty risk concentrated at Backed.
-Not the right wrapper for US-domiciled users.
+Swiss/Jersey-domiciled.
+Tracker certificates (debt claims) that are 1:1 collateralized by the underlying US equity, with the underlying held by a regulated European custodian.
+The token represents a claim against Backed as the issuer; bToken holders do not have direct share ownership.
+Designed for permissionless DeFi composability: trades on DEXes, can be used as collateral, no on-chain whitelist restrictions in the default form. ~$160M TVL across Solana and Ethereum, 60+ tokenized equities live, $20B+ cumulative trading volume since the June 2025 Kraken launch (RWA.xyz, Kraken blog).
+Strong because DeFi-native composability is real and the European wrapper sidesteps US securities-law complexity for non-US users.
+Exposed because the tracker certificate model means no shareholder rights, issuer-counterparty risk concentrated at Backed, and the wrapper doesn't fit US-domiciled users at all.

 The fourth is the custodial wrapper with chain-agnostic distribution, Ondo Global Markets.
 Ondo issues GM tokens redeemable through collateral agents.
 Underlying shares custodied at SEC-regulated broker-dealers, Alpaca primary.
 Available on Ethereum, BNB Chain, Solana.
-Chainlink for oracle pricing, LayerZero for cross-chain.
-Ondo Global Listing in February 2026 added same-day tokenization of IPOs. $360M+ TVL, 200+ tokenized assets, target of 1,000+.
-Strong because: largest scale by TVL, multi-chain distribution out of the box, IPO same-day tokenization is novel.
-Exposed because: GM tokens don't pass through shareholder rights.
-Alpaca dependency.
-Public-equity-only.
+Ondo Global Listing in February 2026 added same-day tokenization of IPOs. ~$3B in tokenized assets across Treasuries and equities, with the equities subset around $700M (RWA.xyz, April 2026).
+Strong because they're the largest scale by TVL, multi-chain distribution is out of the box, and same-day IPO tokenization is novel.
+Exposed because GM tokens don't pass through shareholder rights, Alpaca dependency is intact, and the universe is public-equity-only.

 The fifth is native SEC-registered tokens, Superstate Opening Bell.
 The token is the SEC-registered share.
 Not a wrapper, not a synthetic, not a tracker certificate.
 Public companies issue or convert their exchange-listed common stock directly onto Solana or Ethereum.
-Past $1B in AUM across Superstate's tokenization platforms.
-Strong because: cleanest legal model.
-No wrapper, no counterparty layer between token and share.
-Best long-term position if regulators converge on "the token is the share."
-Exposed because: requires the underlying public company to convert or issue native.
-High friction.
-Limited universe.
-Not a fit for a fintech that wants to give users exposure to AAPL today, since AAPL isn't a Superstate-native token.
+Superstate's USTB and USCC funds together exceed $1B in AUM (Q1 2026), with USTB transitioning to Invesco management in May 2026.
+Strong because it's the cleanest legal model with no wrapper or counterparty layer between token and share, and the best long-term position if regulators converge on "the token is the share."
+Exposed because it requires the underlying public company to convert or issue native, which is high friction, and the universe is small.
+Not a fit for a fintech that wants to give users AAPL exposure today, because AAPL isn't a Superstate-native token.

-The sixth is the multi-broker, multi-asset API layer.
-That's what we're building.
-Disclosure first.
-Flo is a developer API that abstracts over multiple prime brokers (Interactive Brokers and Alpaca Securities) and supports both public and private market tokenization through the same surface.
+The sixth is the multi-broker, multi-asset SDK layer.
+That's what I'm building.
+Flo is a developer SDK that abstracts over multiple prime broker partners (Interactive Brokers and Alpaca Securities) and supports both public and private market tokenization through the same surface.
 Mint, redeem, positions, borrow.
-Each endpoint routes to the right broker integration based on security type, jurisdictional gating, execution quality.
-User-facing settlement is instant.
-Broker-exchange leg settles T+1 against DTCC.
-Where we think we're strong: two-broker redundancy is structurally different from any other public-equity tokenizer.
-Public + private through one API isn't covered by anyone in the current market.
-Settlement framing distinguishes the user-facing leg from the broker-exchange leg without papering over the difference.
-Where we're exposed: pre-launch, no production scale comparable to Alpaca, Ondo, or Dinari.
+Each endpoint routes to the right broker integration based on security type, jurisdictional gating, and execution quality.
+Every primitive is asynchronous via an on-chain order_id: the create-order tx is atomic at the chain level (stablecoin pulled or tokens burned alongside the order record), and the terminal action lands via settle(order_id) once the broker leg confirms on the broker-dealer cycle (T+1 for US equities, typically T+2 elsewhere).
+Because settle reads the on-chain order before doing anything, the reorg / double-spend window is closed at the contract level — not by waiting for finality, not by trusting an off-chain indexer.
+Where I think we're strong: two-broker redundancy is structurally different from any other public-equity tokenizer, public-and-private through one SDK isn't covered by anyone in the current market, and the settlement framing is honest — there is no inline-from-pool fast path, just an atomic on-chain claim that makes the broker cycle the only thing the user is actually waiting on.
+Where we're exposed: no production scale comparable to Alpaca, Ondo, or Dinari yet.
 No SEC-registered broker-dealer subsidiary, so regulatory positioning sits downstream of our broker partners.

 The category is still forming.
 The vendor map will look different in twelve months.
 The fault lines above will still be the right way to evaluate any new entrant, including, eventually, ours.